-In many applications, the user may not require the facility of writing to the on-chip calibration registers.
-In this case, the serial interface to the AD7711A in external clocking mode can be simplified by connecting the \overline{TFS} line to the A0 input of the AD7711A (see Figure 14).
-This means that any write to the device will load data to the control register (since A0 is low while \overline{TFS} is low), and any read to the device will access data from the output data register or from the calibration registers (since A0 is high while \overline{RFS} is low).
-It should be noted that in this arrangement, the user does not have the capability of reading from the control register.
+In many applications, the user may not need to write to the on-chip calibration registers.
+In this case, the serial interface to the AD7710 in external clocking mode can be simplified by connecting the $\overline{TFS}$ line to the A0 input of the AD7710 (see Figure 14).
+This means that any write to the device will load data to the control register (because A0 is low while $\overline{TFS}$ is low), and any read to the device will access data from the output data register or from the calibration registers (because A0 is high while $\overline{RFS}$ is low).
+Note that in this arrangement the user does not have the capability of reading from the control register.